Popular music in Yugoslavia: History

-The Socialist Federal Republic of Yugoslavia was not an Eastern Bloc country, but a founding member of the Non-Aligned Movement and as such, it was far more open to western influences compared to the other socialist states.
+Although sometimes considered as an Eastern Bloc country, the Socialist Federal Republic of Yugoslavia was a founding member of the Non-Aligned Movement and as such, it was far more open to western influences compared to the other socialist states.
+Yugoslavs enjoyed freedom of travel greater than that of other socialist states and had an easy access to Western popular culture.
 The western-influenced pop and rock music was socially accepted, the Yugoslav pop and rock music scene was well developed and covered in the media, which included numerous magazines, radio and TV shows.
 Numerous artists even played for president Josip Broz Tito himself, notably Bijelo Dugme, Zdravko Čolić and Rani Mraz.
 SFR Yugoslavia was the only communist country which was taking part in the Eurovision Song Contest.
 It joined in 1961 even before some Western and NATO nations such as Portugal, Ireland, Greece and Turkey, which joined in 1964, 1965, 1974 and 1975 respectively.
-Unlike the citizens of other socialist countries, Yugoslavs enjoyed freedom of travel and had an easy access to Western popular culture.